Odeon Cinemas: International expansion

 In 1944, Rank acquired a 50% interest in a Canadian chain and built Odeon cinemas there.
-It partnered with Hoyts in Australia in 1945, and bought chains in Ireland, New Zealand and South Africa in 1946.
-By 1956, Rank Odeon had expanded to the West Indies, British Malaya and Ceylon and had interest in 585 cinemas overseas.
+It partnered with Hoyts in Australia in 1945 and bought chains in Ireland, New Zealand and South Africa in 1946.
+By 1956, Rank Odeon had expanded to the West Indies, British Malaya and Ceylon and had an interest in 585 cinemas overseas.
 In 1957, they opened a cinema in New York City.

 Odeon eventually operated a wholly owned Canadian subsidiary, Odeon Theatres (Canada) Ltd., with more than a hundred cinemas in Canada, coast-to-coast.
 The head office of Odeon Theatres of Canada was in Toronto, and later, the north Toronto suburb of Willowdale.
 This business was sold in 1978 to the Canadian Theatres chain and became Canadian Odeon Theatres, then was sold again in 1984 to Cineplex Corporation, forming Cineplex Odeon, then later became known as Loews Cineplex Entertainment.

-It also owned fifty percent of an Australian subsidiary, Greater Union Organisation, based in Sydney, with dozens of cinemas across Australia.
+It also owned fifty per cent of an Australian subsidiary, Greater Union Organisation, based in Sydney, with dozens of cinemas across Australia.
 The Rank Organisation's share of Greater Union Organisation was sold to Amalgamated Holdings Ltd., an Australian company, also in 1984.
 Greater Union is now known as Event Cinemas.